Home Compare AZN.L vs LLY

 AstraZeneca vs Eli Lilly and Company: Which Stock Looks Stronger in 2026?

-Eli Lilly and Company holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-AstraZeneca still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Eli Lilly and Company holds the cleaner structural position, with the lead spread across profitability and growth.
+AstraZeneca still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (AZN: Nasdaq 100, LLY: Russell 1000).
+Peer scores are normalised within each company's primary universe (AZN.L: STOXX 600, LLY: S&P 500).

 INDUSTRY COMPARISON